top of page

 • Can refer more serious matters to their respective Director of Public Prosecutions independently of the police commissioners.
 Less serious matters are typically handled by the police forces' professional standards units and the police commissioners make final decisions on punishments.
 The definitions of, and delineation between, serious or not serious matters is unclear from the available literature, and may vary across jurisdictions.

 • Cannot direct police commissioners on disciplinary actions to be taken against officers.
 This approach generates the most public debate and criticism since too often it appears that officers who have been found guilty of misconduct are retained in the forces, despite the organisational reputational damage inflicted and the risks inherent in employing officers whose personal integrity and decision-making are in doubt.
-Two 2025 articles above illustrate the debate and criticism (See GREENS CALL FOR TRANSPARENT INVESTIGATIONS INTO POLICE MISCONDUCT FOLLOWING INCIDENTS - 2025 ACT POLICE and REPORT SCATHING OF POLICE AND INDEPENDENT WATCHDOG OVER FAILURE TO RESPOND TO COMPLAINTS OF POLICE MISCONDUCT - 2025 WA).
+Two 2025 articles above illustrate the debate and criticism (See GREENS CALL FOR TRANSPARENT INVESTIGATIONS INTO POLICE MISCONDUCT FOLLOWING INCIDENTS - 2025 ACT POLICE and REPORT SCATHING OF POLICE AND INDEPENDENT WATCHDOG OVER FAILURE TO RESPOND TO COMPLAINTS OF POLICE MISCONDUCT - 2025 WESTERN AUSTRALIA).

 Links to the independent police watchdogs annual reports follow.
 These contain summaries and commentary about police misconduct (and other public sector organisations) investigations: